MicrosoftDocs/winrt-api/windows.system.remotesystems/remotesystemsessionmessagechannel.md

 ## -remarks
 Messages are sent and received over this channel asynchronously, so the chronological ordering of messages is not guaranteed.

-Uses a hub and spoke model for sending messages: any message a client sends to a participant or a list of participants or all participants is internally sent to the host first, which then sends it to the target participants.
+Uses a hub and spoke model for sending messages: any message a client sends to a participant or a list of participants or all participants is internally sent to the host first, which then sends it to the target participant or participants.

 ## -see-also